alone-wolf/AMFile_rename/README.md

 # AMFile_rename

+after compiling the source to an exe , copy the exe file into the files located floder , which need to rename .

+for now if you want to use a data file which store the addressse and names , you'd better rename the file to "download.txt" and put it into the same location

 the data should input in con or import from file must obey the format
 ```file.ext file.name.mp3
    file1.ext file.name1.mp4